nonbots/launch/core/JS170/03-intro-to-http/HTTPnotes.md

     - Status Code: it signifies the status of the request sent by the server
         - 200 - successful
         - 302 - the requested recource has changed temporarily.
 Usually results on a redirect to another URL.
-            - when a resource is removed  to solution is to re-route the request from the original URL to a new URL in the Location respose header, known as redirect.
+            - when a resource is removed the solution is to re-route the request from the original URL to a new URL in the Location respose header, known as redirect.
             - For example, if you are not signed in, the browser will send you to a sign in page.
 After signing in you'll be redirected to the original page you were trying to access.
         - 400 - the requested resouce cannot be found